Business For Good Podcast

 And I can't wait.
 To see the polybion selenium for sale across the world.
 And we'll all be wearing really cool shoes, belts, wallets, jackets, car seats, and everything made from your bacterial cellulose.

-Alex Gomez-Ortigoza Aguirre: Thank you, Paul.
+Axel Gomez-Ortigoza Aguirre: Thank you, Paul.
 Gracias.